The one step fixed-lag particle smoother as a strategy to improve the prediction step of particle filtering: Discussion and conclusion

 \section{Discussion and conclusion}

-Our goal was to propose a particle approximation algorithm slightly more complex than the BPF but on the one hand allowing the variance of the error to be reduced and on the other hand being more robust in poorly conditioned situations, especially when the observability conditions are poor.
-We have therefore proposed an algorithm that deviates slightly from the ``pure'' filtering method in the sense that it takes into account the next observation in addition to the current one.
+In this paper, our aim was to propose a particle approximation method, not much more complex than the boostrap particle filter, which reduces the error variance, while being more robust in weakly conditioned situations, especially when observability conditions are poor.

+We have therefore proposed an new particle filter algorithm, called predictive bootstrap particle smoother (PBPS), that deviates slightly from the strict filtering method in the sense that it takes into account the next observation in addition to the current one.
 We can thus consider PBPS as an approximation of the smoother with a fixed-lag interval of one step.
-We have also proposed a more robust version of PBPS using the ``regime switching'' strategy proposed in \cite{ellaham2021}.
+However, the proposed algorithm is considerably simpler than the smoothing algorithms.

+Furthermore, a way of making a filter more robust is to extend it to a ``regime switching'' strategy framework as proposed in \cite{ellaham2021}; which is what we have done by proposing a robustified version of PBPS.

 In the considered examples, EKF shows very poor performance, which is perfectly understandable due to the very nonlinear nature and the poor observability conditions of the examples.
 It should be noted that UKF performs much better than EKF while remaining far from the performance of particle filters.
-Among the particle filters, APF gives slightly worse results than PBF and PBPS.
+Among the particle filters, APF performs slightly less well than than PBF and PBPS.
 Finally, even if for a given number of particles, BPF is faster than PBPS, the latter presents both a lower error variance and a much better behavior regarding observability problems.
 In terms of accuracy, PBPS with 1000 particles is still better than BPF with 5000 particles while being much faster.
 This is also the case when comparing RS-PBPS with RS-BPF

 These performances are due to the fact that PBPS is a very simplified approximation of the one time step fixed-lag smoother.
 A strategy using a deeper fixed-lag interval of 2 or more time steps would be too costly and would not allow us to recover such performances.